DarioUrbina/Valero_Foam_Hand/README.txt

 4. Move the hand into the desired positions
 5. The resulting txt data file will be biped_leg_test_vertical_0312_LC_4gid.txt

-6. move data file to Data
+6. move data file to Data and rename how you wish
 7. Open main.m
 8. Open the data file in matlab as the variable "data"
-9. Run the matlab code and view the undownsampled data, downsampled data, and confusion matricies
+9. Run main.m and view the undownsampled data, downsampled data, and confusion matricies